polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     ![Screenshot of the App Services blade.](images/Hands-onlabstep-by-step-AzureStackimages/media/image155.png)

-7. Locate **Connection Strings** below App settings in the Azure tenant portal add a new **Connection String** with the following values:
+7. Locate **Connection Strings** below App settings in the Azure Stack User portal add a new **Connection String** with the following values:

     -   Name: **ContosoFinance**